 They usually come from poor backgrounds; that’s why they settle for little salaries even though they work long hours in hazardous working conditions.
 Their families live on water contamination.
 Now think about all the health problems they have to face.

-Pineapple Costa Rica has a dispute on many social and environmental problems.
-A regular worker works tirelessly for 80 hours and only gets paid $83 a week.
+Pineapple Costa Rica has a dispute on many social and environmental problems. .
+A regular worker works tirelessly for 80 hours and he only gets $83 per week.
 Isn’t that unfair?
 It’s against all social norms to work in such unhealthy conditions for so many hours and then getting paid so low.

 Human and environmental problems are some of the significant issues that this world is facing in every department.
 The biggest problem is that pineapple harvesting requires a lot of chemicals and pesticides.
 As we all know, the maximum number of pineapple exports happens from pineapple Costa Rica; for this reason, almost 50 types of chemicals spray for higher pineapple yields.